 - Once the rainwater evaporates, it can leave behind a muddy residue

 So, should we rule out the need for cleaning solar panels?
 Not yet.
 Researchers at Google's solar farm have a different story.

 In one set of their experiments, they studied 1.6MW of horizontal solar panels on flat carports in Mountain View, California.
 These panels operated untouched for 15 months.

 After cleaning them, they realized that the energy production from their carport solar panels had doubled overnight!
 Eight months later, they cleaned those same solar panels and learned that the output had gone up by 36%.

 So, what's our conclusion?
 All solar panels still need frequent cleaning, especially if they're horizontal or almost horizontal on your roof.
-If yours are tilted appropriately, a reasonable amount of rainfall will get them mostly clean, but a scheduled annual visit from Palmetto’s solar cleaning professionals will help your overall renewable energy output.
+If yours are tilted appropriately, a reasonable amount of rainfall will get them mostly clean, but a scheduled annual visit from cleaning professionals may further help your overall renewable energy output.

 How Can I Clean My Solar Panels?

 Cleaning your solar panels doesn't have to be extensive or risky work.
 If you’ve decided to clean your panels yourself, what matters is that you follow these cleaning tips to keep both you and the solar system safe.